Sign up for leadership camp

 - Collect old towels and blankets for the animals at your local shelter.

-- Participate in BC SPCA events such as Paws for a Cause and National Cupcake Day.
+- Participate in BC SPCA events such as Paws for a Cause and Treat Week.

 All of these are great opportunities to help out, and get to know animals and how to care for them!
 These experiences can also help prepare you for a career working with animals.